Ellipsometer Working Principle

 - If the p- and s-components are 90° out of phase and have equal amplitudes, then the light is circularly polarized.

-This polarized light interacts with the sample, usually a substrate with a thin film, or several thin films, deposited on top of it.
-As polarized light interacts with a layer, its polarization state will change.
+This elliptically polarized light then interacts with the sample, usually a thin film or several thin films supported on a substrate.
+As polarized light interacts with each layer, its polarization state will change.

-The new polarization state of this reflected light is measured by an analyzer, before this signal is detected with a detector.
-These measurements can be taken at multiple different angles of incidence to enable more accurate measurement of the amplitude difference and phase shifts at each incident wavelength.
+The reflected light is then passed through a second polarizer (called the analyzer), before this signal is detected with a detector.
+These measurements can be taken at multiple angles of incidence to enable more accurate measurement of the amplitude difference and phase shifts at each incident wavelength.

 - Measure phase shift and amplitude change induced by a thin film at various angles of incidence